All who wound God's works, wound God's image. ‑Zohar

 Please save [this world] suspended upon nothingness!

-Here's a link to download the Hebrew for all the Hoshanot.
+Here's a link to download the Hebrew for Hoshana Rabbah (note that the weekdays given correspond to 5766).
 You can also go here to find Reb Zalman's English version of environmental Hoshanot.

 * "fullness of stature" – the Hebrew, komah קומה, means, erect posture, height, stature, especially of a human being, as well as the potential to achieve the stature or status or metaphysical height of a human being, which is something found in every spark, whether that spark be found in animal, plant, or any material thing.